Feb. 14, 278 A.D. - Valentine, a holy priest in Rome in the days of Emperor Claudius II, was executed.

 Feb.
 14, 1888 – The first train ran through Thomasville, Ala.
 It was carrying a group to Mardi Gras in Mobile, on a line from Mobile to Birmingham, via Selma.

 Feb.
-14, 1891 – William Tecumseh Sherman, who is credited with the phrase "War is hell," died in New York City.
+14, 1891 – William Tecumseh Sherman, who is credited with the phrase "War is hell," died at the age of 71 in New York City.

 Feb.
 14, 1894 - Venus appeared as both a morning star and evening star.

 Feb.
-14, 1895 - Oscar Wilde's final play, "The Importance of Being Earnest," opened at the St. James' Theater in London.
+14, 1895 - Oscar Wilde's final play, "The Importance of Being Earnest," opened at the St. James' Theatre in London.

 Feb.
 14, 1912 - Arizona was admitted as the 48th U.S. state.